SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    > This will make the used index a `Clustering Index`, at least for one time.
    >
    > BUT, PostgreSQL does not have a concept of `Clustering Index`.

+   > A `Clustering Index` does NOT guarantee sequential storage on the disk,
+   > as the actual data is ONLY sequential in the data file (logically), how
+   > this logical file is stored on the disk is a job of the OS.

 3. What is `Nonclustering Index/Secondary Index/Nonclustered Index`?